NRZero1/JAF/README.md

 # JAF

-JAF is a minimal web application PHP framework with MVC architecture.
+JAF is a minimal web application PHP framework with built-in template engine with MVC architecture.
 This framework created using PHP 8.

 >**Warning**
 >Since I initally created this to helped me doing my projects and it also uses PHP 8, so I haven't added support for older version, so do it at your own discretion if you want to use this.